pytorch/pytorch/docs/source/notes/cuda.rst

 Reduced Precision Reduction in FP16 GEMMs
 -----------------------------------------

-fp16 GEMMs are potentially done with reduced precision reductions (e.g., in fp16 rather than fp32).
-This reduction in precision can allow for higher performance on certain workloads (particularly those with a large `k` dimension) and GPU architectures at the cost of numerical precision and potential for overflow.
+fp16 GEMMs are potentially done with some intermediate reduced precision reductions (e.g., in fp16 rather than fp32).
+These selective reductions in precision can allow for higher performance on certain workloads (particularly those with a large `k` dimension) and GPU architectures at the cost of numerical precision and potential for overflow.

 Some example benchmark data on V100
 .. code::